COVID-19-electronic-health-system/PanFLUte/README.md

 1. ```git clone https://github.com/COVID-19-electronic-health-system/PanFLUte.git```
 2. ```docker build -t panflute:1.0 .```
 3. ```docker run --rm -it --privileged -v /dev/bus/usb:/dev/bus/usb panflute:1.0```
-4. You should now be greeted with a terminal environment, which has all the necessary libraries needed to compile the firmware.
+4. You should now be greeted with a terminal environment, which has all the necessary libraries needed to compile and flash the firmware.